 Coastal-LA migrators, second-home buyers, and downsizing equity-rich locals — willing to pay premium $/SF for walkable downtown product.

-Sources: 2020 U.S. Census, ACS 5-Year Estimates.
-The Ojai resident profile skews older, more affluent, and more educated than both the county and state averages — the buyer base that sustains premium pricing in a supply-constrained market.
+Source: 2020 U.S. Census · ACS 5-Year Estimates.
+Ojai's resident profile skews older, more educated, and more equity-rich than the surrounding county and state — the buyer base that sustains premium pricing in a supply-constrained market.

 A 220-acre destination resort that has anchored Ojai's reputation as a lifestyle market since 1923.
 Roughly 218 guest rooms, an 18-hole championship golf course, and the 31,000 SF Spa Ojai.